Nightingale of the North

 After spending the summer and fall of 1904 in St. John's and Twillingate, Stirling returned to England, where she eventually joined the Duxhurst Farm Colony for Women and Children in Surrey.
 Founded by Lady Somerset in 1895, this quiet country estate offered professional assistance and security to woman recovering from alcohol abuse.
 It would appear that she spent various periods there over the following two decades, interspersed with living with Susan and Janet.

 Susan Stirling Temple died in 1925 and Janet Stirling in 1928.
 No longer able to depend on them for emotional or financial support, Georgina Stirling was forced to return to Twillingate.
 She quickly settled in and was accepted by the residents of the town.
 She helped to organize and sang at concerts sponsored by the Hustler's Club to raise money for the Twillingate hospital.
-And she spent time gardening, a hobby she had acquired at Duxhurst Farm.
+She also spent time gardening, a hobby she had acquired at Duxhurst Farm.
 Georgina Stirling died at Twillingate on April 23, 1935.